episource/Keepass-SmartcardEncryptedKeyFile/README.md

 5. Connect an authorized smartcard to the computer.
 The dialog will close automatically once the smartcard is recognized.
 If more than one authorized smartcard is already connected, select the smartcard to be used and confirm the dialog.
 6. The previously chosen smartcard is used to decrypt the key file.
 Depending on the actual smartcard being used, this is likely to require user interaction and/or may take a few moments.
 Feel free to abort, else confirm the operation.
 <br/>![Unlock database using smartcard: Waiting for smartcard](./doc/unlock-database-using-smartcard_waiting.png)
     1. It is likely that a PIN must be entered to unlock the smartcard.
-Therefore the following dialog might popup on your main screen:
+Therefore, the following dialog might popup:
     <br/>![Unlock database using smartcard: PIN input](./doc/unlock-database-using-smartcard_pin.png)
+    <br/>Chosing `Remeber PIN` stores the PIN in the windows credential store.
+The stored PIN is encrypted with a per-instance key stored in the keepass configuration file.
+This is useful e.g. when using a YubiKey and only the button should be needed to unlock the key.
     2. When using a YubiKey or similiar device, it might be necessary to confirm the private key operation by pressing a hardware button.
 YubiKeys like the one shown below will blink when the device is waiting for confirmation.
     <br/>![Unlock database using smartcard: YubiKey button](./doc/unlock-database-using-smartcard_yubikey.png)
 7. All done: Assuming the correct `Master Password` was entered, the database has finally been unlocked!